yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2020/index.md

 ## Xenoblade specific fixes

 Rendering bugs are abundant in Xenoblade games, and they are not of the “easy to solve” sort due to how these games are coded.
-[Rodrigo](https://github.com/ReinUsesLisp) managed to fix most of them by improving the texture cache, you can see the results bellow. https://github.com/yuzu-emu/yuzu/pull/3991
+[Rodrigo](https://github.com/ReinUsesLisp) managed to fix most of them by improving the texture cache, this is thanks to work done by [gdkchan](https://github.com/gdkchan) from [Ryujinx](https://github.com/Ryujinx/Ryujinx).
+You can see the results bellow. https://github.com/yuzu-emu/yuzu/pull/3991